Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For etchers and engravers, 5 of the 7 sources had data, and they split on AI exposure: Microsoft rated it low while Will Robots Take My Job rated it high, pulling confidence down to medium.
-Weak hiring and pay signals from BLS Opportunity Score and Wage Bill weighed heavily, leaving this work "Not Very Resilient."
+For etchers and engravers, 5 of the 7 sources had data.
+On AI exposure, sources split: Microsoft rated it low while Will Robots Take My Job rated it high, keeping confidence at medium.
+Weak hiring and pay signals from BLS Opportunity Score and Wage Bill dragged the score down, landing this career at "Not Very Resilient."

 AI Resilience Report forEtchers and Engravers